stoppegp/wp-gcm/readme.txt

 Go to <http://px.hj.cx/wp/wp-admin> there's also a demo Android App to test!!

 = Demo Android Project =
-Now there is inally a Demo Android Project available on GitHub!
+Now there is finally a Demo Android Project available on GitHub!
 <https://github.com/Pixelartdev/GCM-Android-App/>
 Have fun with it!